OpenMined/syft-heart-disease-tutorial/README.md

 ## Feedback and Support

-If you spot any error/mistake, please feel free to reach out directly to [me via email](mailto:valerio@openmined.org?subject=PySyft%20%HD%20Tutorial%20Issue), or to open an [Issue](http://github.com/openmined/syft-heart-disease-tutorial/issues) on the repository.
+If you spot any error or mistake, please feel free to reach out directly to [me via email](mailto:valerio@openmined.org?subject=PySyft%20%HD%20Tutorial%20Issue), or to open an [Issue](http://github.com/openmined/syft-heart-disease-tutorial/issues) on the repository.

 Any feedback will be very much appreciated!
 Thank you! 🙏